This post may contain affiliate links. Read the full disclosure

-As technology advances, the distances of the long haul flights are getting longer, which means more time in the air and in those squashy seats!
+As technology advances, the distances of long flights are getting longer, which means more time in the air and in those squashy seats!

-You can help your kids stay comfortable while flying by ensuring they are wearing loose fitting, comfortable clothing that keeps them warm enough during the flight.
+You can help your kids stay comfortable while flying by ensuring they are wearing loose-fitting, comfortable clothing that keeps them warm enough during the flight.

-If your arm rests are adjustable all the way up, this can help as it means smaller kids can lay across you to get better sleep during long flights.
+If your armrests are adjustable all the way up, this can help as it means smaller kids can lay across you to get better sleep during long flights.

 Quick Tips For Onboard Comfort

-- Wear loose fitting, comfortable clothing
+- Wear loose-fitting, comfortable clothing

 - Ensure they are warm enough